 Alternatively, the Capital One® Spark® Miles for Business offers two miles per dollar spent, and they can either be redeemed for one cent each towards the cost of a travel purchase, or can be transferred to airline partners at a ratio of up to 2:1.5.

 Once you’ve decided how you want to be rewarded, the next step is deciding if you’re willing to get a credit card with an annual fee.
 I know a lot of people are hesitant to get cards with annual fees, though if you spend any sort of significant amount on credit cards, I’d highly recommend it.

 Why?
 Cards with annual fees are likely to have much bigger welcome bonuses (which can offset annual fees), are more likely to have no foreign transaction fees, and are more likely to have better bonus categories (and earn you more points or cash back), etc.

 But don’t worry, even if you’re not willing to pay an annual fee, there are still some good options out there.
 For example, The Blue Business® Plus Credit Card from American Express (review) has no annual fee (Rates & Fees) offers 2x Membership Rewards points on the first $50,000 spent every calendar year, so I actually consider that to be the single best credit card out there for the first $50,000 spent annually, bar none.

 Credit cards offer bonus categories, where you can earn 2-5x points for spending in select categories.
 Getting a credit card that has bonus categories that coincide with your business’ spending patterns can make a huge difference.

-To give some examples of cards that offer big bonus categories on spend:
+To give some examples of cards that offer big bonus categories on spending:

-- The $95 annual fee Ink Business Preferred℠ Credit Card has a $95 annual fee and offers 3x points on travel, shipping purchases, internet, cable, and phone services, and advertising purchases with social media sites and search engines (on the first $150,000 in combined purchases per account anniversary year)
+- The Ink Business Preferred℠ Credit Card has a $95 annual fee and offers 3x points on travel, shipping purchases, internet, cable, and phone services, and advertising purchases with social media sites and search engines (on the first $150,000 in combined purchases per account anniversary year)